Embassy of Nigeria, Cairo: The embassy

 The Nigerian embassy in Cairo is tasked with the mission of promoting and protecting Nigeria's national interests while representing and protecting the interests of Nigerian citizens and legal entities abroad.
 The embassy also promotes African integration and supports African unity while advocating for international cooperation in consolidating universal peace and mutual respect among nations.

 The embassy's commitment to promoting Nigerian interests is reflected in its various activities, which include providing consular services to Nigerian citizens, facilitating trade and investment between Nigeria and Egypt, and promoting cultural exchange between the two countries.

 Passport services

-The embassy has an Immigration Section manned by Nigeria Immigration Service (NIS) Officers who oversee the issuance and renewal of passports and ETC to Nigerians in Egypt.
+The embassy has an Immigration Section staffed by Nigeria Immigration Service (NIS) Officers who oversee the issuance and renewal of passports and ETC to Nigerians in Egypt.

 Visa services

 The Federal Government of Nigeria has outsourced the processing of visas through a company, Online Integrated Solutions (OIS), whose mandate is to collect visa applications, capture the biometrics of visa applicants, and forward the applications to the embassy for processing and approvals.